seb-son/project-ai/README.md

 * Create conda environment with the provided requirement files with the following steps:

-- Install conda or activate any conda environment already installed
+- Install conda and/or activate any conda environment already installed
 ```
 pip install conda / conda activate some-env
 ```